 Although antiepileptic treatment did not significantly affect the presence of anxiety symptoms after six months [11], some ASMs were more likely to contribute to anxiety than others.
-Participants treated with ESM had the highest anxiety scores, followed by those on LEV, LTG, CBZ, and finally, VPA, which demonstrated the lowest average anxiety scores.
+Participants treated with ESM had the highest anxiety scores, followed by those on LEV, LTG, CBZ, and finally VPA, which demonstrated the lowest average anxiety scores.

 Among all the ASMs evaluated, VPA was the only one associated with the trend of positive effects on symptoms of social phobia and generalized anxiety disorder.
-It suggests that VPA has the most favorable effect on anxiety symptoms and, if it is possible, should be a first line of choice in children with seizures and anxiety.
+It suggests that VPA has the most favorable effect on anxiety symptoms and, if possible, should be the first-line choice in children with seizures and anxiety.
 Nevertheless, LTG and VPA demonstrated favorable effects on obsessive-compulsive disorder symptoms after six months, supporting earlier evidence [23].

 It has already been said that this research is part of a larger project in which we showed that ASMs, during the first six months, only contribute to the significant occurrence of internalizing symptoms [11].
-Judges based on the findings presented, among the effects on the occurrence of depressive symptoms, compared to other ASMs, LEV stood out.
+Based on these findings, LEV stood out for its effect on the occurrence of depressive symptoms, compared to other ASMs.
 There is a clinically significant negative effect of LEV on internalizing symptoms, including anxiety and depression, which was recently demonstrated and explained in the population of adult patients with epilepsy [24].